Volneirj/photographermiguelcardeal/README.md

 ## **Deployment**

-•	The site was deployed to GitHub pages as follows: o	In the GitHub repository, navigate to the Settings tab o	From the source section drop-down menu, select the Master or Main Branch o	Once the master or main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+• The site was deployed to GitHub pages as follows:

+►In the GitHub repository, navigate to the Settings tab

+►From the source section drop-down menu, select the Master or Main Branch

+►Once the master or main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here: [GitHub Link](https://github.com/Volneirj/photographermiguelcardeal)
+►The live link can be found here: [GitHub Link](https://github.com/Volneirj/photographermiguelcardeal)

 ## **Credits**